wybo/agentbase/README.md

 The typical workflow looks like:

+Process files when they change

-* npm run watch - process files when they change.
+    npm run watch

-* npm run all - compile & minify all code, create docs.
+compile & minify all code, create docs.
 Done before git add to insure everything is ready for git.

+    npm run all

+and commit locally.

-* git commit -a - in master, to commit locally
+    git commit -a

 See [github](https://guides.github.com/activities/contributing-to-open-source/) for more information on forking and pull-requests.